noahzmr/scooter-app/readme.md

 - [x] Automate Docker Build
 - [x] Automate Deployment
 - [ ] You have developed a product vision for your software.
-- [ ] You have defined stories/tasks for your software that are to be implemented (Note: It is not about defining right at the beginning what you are going to create, but a "reasonable" backlog.
-You then plan from sprint to sprint).
+- [ ] You have defined stories/tasks for your software that are to be implemented
 - [x] You collect data from at least one data source
 - [x] The data is processed and interpreted
 - [ ] The data is stored in log files or a database